 |Car bodies of old were made from mild steel but that necessitates a hefty thickness of the steel that added considerable weight.
 That is not a problem as long as carbon dioxide emissions, the price of gasoline, and safety are not serious issues.
 It is a problem now in the more civilized countries.|

-is also rather "soft" but that can be helped to some extent by
+IF steel is also rather "soft" but that can be helped to some extent by alloying

 Deformation is very uniform and that keeps the surface rather flat since no "bumps" or ridges, related to inhomogeneous deformation (and known as "Lüders bands") will form.

-steels offer a very high degree of formability and good strain hardening
+offer a very high degree of formability and good strain hardening features.
+Car components

 To provide for some hardness beyond what you get by the carbides / nitrides already there, solution hardening is best for keeping high ductility or formability.
 Since you cannot use the "best" solutes - interstitial carbon or nitrogen - for that purpose, you are now going to give much maligned phosphorous (P) a second chance.
 It's a great solution hardener, as one look at the relevant data will tell you.